aspnet-contrib/AspNet.Security.OpenIdConnect.Server/README.md

 Owin.Security.OpenIdConnect.Server is specs-compliant and can be used with the official __OpenID Connect client middleware__ developed by Microsoft: https://www.nuget.org/packages/Microsoft.Owin.Security.OpenIdConnect

-__The latest nighly build can be found here__: https://www.myget.org/F/aspnet-openidconnect-server/
+__The latest nightly build can be found here__: https://www.myget.org/F/aspnet-openidconnect-server/

 ## Dependencies